1SuperEmployee/super-chat/README.md

 - @mentions
 - API, with support for bot integrations

-Campfire is single-tenant: any rooms designated "public" will be accessible by all users in the system.
+Super Chat is single-tenant: any rooms designated "public" will be accessible by all users in the system.
 To support entirely distinct groups of customers, you would deploy multiple instances of the application.

+## Documentation

+- UI customization: `docs/UI-Customization.md`
+- UI enhancements: `docs/UI-Enhancements.md`
+- OpenAI integration: `docs/OpenAI-Integration.md`

 ## Running in development